adamgillessen/monopoly/README.md

 1. Update the games cross browser compatability.
 CSS currently renders different in several browsers.
 1. Add graceful disconection of players to server.
 1. Add player loss stuff to client
-1. Add mortgaging property
+1. Add mortgaging property to client and server
 1. Add unit tests for house building to server
 1. Add Jail turn functionality to Client
-1. Define a "pay\_bail" json message which a clinet sends to the server to say that the user is paying their bail

 ## Presentation 1: